1938 Oregon gubernatorial election

 The 1938 Oregon gubernatorial election took place on November 8, 1938.
 In the election for governor of Oregon, Republican nominee Charles A. Sprague defeated Democratic nominee Henry L. Hess.
 Incumbent governor Charles Martin lost in the Democratic primary to Hess, an attorney and former state senator from La Grande.
 Hess was a strong supporter of President Franklin Delano Roosevelt's New Deal while Martin was a frequent critic of the program.

-Background
+Primary election

+Oregon held primary elections on May 20, 1938.